Latent Agents in Networks: Estimation and Targeting: Auxiliary Results

 where the inequality follows from part (i).
 Since ${y}\neq 0$ is arbitrary, it follows that $(M^{-1}+M^{-T}) $ is positive definite.
-By part (iii) $H^{-1}+H^{-T}$ is a submatrix of $(M^{-1}+M^{-T}) $, and hence it follows that this matrix is also positive definite.
+By part Lemma \ref{lem:MInv0} $H^{-1}+H^{-T}$ is a submatrix of $(M^{-1}+M^{-T}) $, and hence it follows that this matrix is also positive definite.

-(v) By Assumption \ref{ass:DiagDominance}, $\Lambda^{-1}G$ is a matrix with nonnegative entries and row sums strictly bounded by one.
+(iv) By Assumption \ref{ass:DiagDominance}, $\Lambda^{-1}G$ is a matrix with nonnegative entries and row sums strictly bounded by one.
 Hence, the Perron--Frobenious theorem (see, e.g., \citet{horn2012matrix}) implies that the spectral radius of $\Lambda^{-1}G$ is bounded by one.
 Thus, the inverse of $M^{-1}$ admits the following power series representation, which by the bound on the spectral radius of $\Lambda^{-1}G$ is convergent:

-Since $\Lambda$ is a diagonal matrix with strictly positive diagonal entries, and entries of $G$ are nonnegative, \eqref{eq:powerSeries} implies that if the underlying network is strongly connected, then for large enough $k$, all entries of $(\Lambda^{-1} G)^k$ are strictly positive (recall that $G_{ij}>0$ when $(i,j)\in E$).
+Since $\Lambda$ is a diagonal matrix with strictly positive diagonal entries, and the edge weights are positive, \eqref{eq:powerSeries} implies that if the underlying network is strongly connected, then for large enough $k$, all entries of $(\Lambda^{-1} G)^k$ are strictly positive.
 Hence, all entries of $M^{-1}$ are also strictly positive.
-The result for $H^{-1}$ trivially follows since $H^{-1}$ is a submatrix of $M^{-1}$.
+The result for $H^{-1}$ trivially follows since $H^{-1}$ is a submatrix of $M^{-1}$ (by Lemma \ref{lem:MInv0}).